An Optimal Separation of Randomized and Quantum Query Complexity: Fourier spectrum of decision trees

 where the first step applies the AM\textendash GM inequality.
 Elementary calculus shows that~(\ref{eq:opt-rewritten}) as a function of $x_{1}$ is monotonically increasing on $[1,(m^{k-1}/p)^{1/k}]$ and monotonically decreasing on $[(m^{k-1}/p)^{1/k},m^{k-1}/p]$.
 Recalling that $1\leq x_{1}\leq1/p,$ we conclude that~(\ref{eq:opt-rewritten}) is maximized at

-Making this substitution shows that (\ref{eq:opt-rewritten}) does not exceed $\Lambda_{m,k}(p).$ \end{proof} This optimization view of $\Lambda_{m,k}$ implies a host of useful facts that would be bothersome to prove directly.
-We state them as corollaries below. \begin{cor} Let $m$ and $k$ be positive integers.
+Making this substitution shows that (\ref{eq:opt-rewritten}) does not exceed $\Lambda_{m,k}(p).$ \end{proof} This optimization view of $\Lambda_{m,k}$ implies a host of useful facts that would be a hassle to prove directly.
+We state them as corollaries below. \begin{corollary} Let $m$ and $k$ be positive integers.
 Then for all $p,q\in[0,1],$